LenseTech/android_kernel_huawei_kirin710_KernelSU-EMUI9_HarmonyOS2/README.md

 - HUAWEI Nova 3i(INE-AL00) based on HarmonyOS 2.0.
 Feel free to test for your device.
 (Also works theoretically on Huawei nova 5i based on HarmonyOS 2.0).

 ## File description
-- There are two types of kernel image:
+- There are two types of kernel image: PM：Permissive; Non-PM：Enforcing.
-PM：Permissive
-Non-PM：Enforcing
 - Non-PM image also work on EMUI9.1.0.241.

 ## Usage